ANCHOR: LLM-driven Subject Conditioning for Text-to-Image Synthesis: : Dataset Construction

 \subsection{{\n} Entity Subset}

-With NEs being a critical component of news image-caption pairs, this subset has been designed to evaluate the capabilities of T2I models to generate NEs with the provided context.
+With NEs being a critical component of news image-caption pairs, this subset has been designed to evaluate the impact on T2I reasoning when NEs are present along with the other identified linguistic structures.
 This subset contains 7516 image-caption pairs with 48 different NEs.
-Each NE has a minimum of 43 image-caption pairs.
-The current version of our entity subset primarily includes PERSON entities.
+The current subset primarily includes PERSON entities.
 This is due to their frequency of mentions in news media, and consistency of physical features across images.
+Since there is a long-tail distribution of images per NE, we construct an eval set by selecting only 50 image-caption pairs per NE for our experiments.

 \paragraph*{Multi-Modal NE Grounding} The challenge with NE mention detection is that entities can be referred to by different names according to the situation.
 Example: David Beckham can be referred to as: "Beckham", "David", "David Robert Joseph Beckham", etc. To avoid this ambiguity, we need to reliably link each mention to a real-world entity.
 We perform Multi-modal NE grounding to link each entity mention using Wikipedia as a real-world knowledge source.
-Using the REL Entity Linker \citep{Van_Hulst2020-zj}, we extract entity mentions from the previously selected samples and link them to their appropriate Wikipedia pages.
+Using the REL Entity Linker \cite{Van_Hulst2020-zj}, we extract entity mentions from the previously selected samples and link them to their appropriate Wikipedia pages.
 We used a Wikipedia dump from 2019-07 as our knowledge source.
 Although this helped in removing erroneous mentions detected from text captions, we also need to ensure each image contains the mentioned entity.
 Using their linked Wikipedia pages, we download the main image and create a repository of reference images for each entity in our dataset.
-Since we are focusing on PERSON entities, we perform a sanity check to ensure that a face is detected in each of the downloaded reference images.
-To ground each image to an entity category, face recognition is performed using FaceNet \citep{Schroff2015-yg}.
+Since our focus is on PERSON entities, we ensure that a face is detected in each of the downloaded reference images.
+A FaceNet-based \cite{Schroff2015-yg} face recognition module is used to ground each image to an entity category.

-\paragraph{Face-Aware Cropping}
+\paragraph*{Face-Aware Cropping}